Wednesday, November 6, 2024

 The Old Testament (Judaic Scriptures) are fascinating to me as they show the evolution of the Jewish religion from a tribal, mountaintop understanding of God as one of many gods, to the one God of monotheism.
 I consider the book of Genesis to be the most singular important book of the Bible.
 It is the bedrock on which both the Old and New Testaments rests.

 The Old Testament is collection of diverse forms of literature.
 Myth, legend, history, poetry, prophecy and wisdom abound throughout its pages.
-There is nothing particularly consistent in its presentation but rather a menagerie of literary types that reveal an evolutionary process regarding a particular people's experiences and understanding of God.
+There is nothing particularly consistent in its presentation but rather it is a menagerie of literary types that reveal an evolutionary process regarding a particular people's experiences and understanding of God.

 * * *